Santa Muerte: Association with the LGBTQ+ community

-Santa Muerte is also revered and seen as a saint and protector of the lesbian, gay, bisexual, transgender, and queer (LGBTQ+) communities in Mexico, since LGBTQ+ people are considered and treated as outcasts by the Catholic Church, evangelical churches, and Mexican society at large.
-Many LGBTQ+ people ask her for protection from violence, hatred, disease, and to help them in their search for love.
+Santa Muerte is also revered and seen as a saint and protector of the lesbian, gay, bisexual, transgender, and queer (LGBTQ+) communities in Mexico.
+Many LGBTQ+ people ask her for protection from violence, hatred, diseases, and to help them in their search for love.
 Her intercession is commonly invoked in same-sex marriage ceremonies performed in Mexico.
-The Iglesia Católica Tradicional México-Estados Unidos, also known as the Church of Santa Muerte, recognizes gay marriage and performs religious wedding ceremonies for homosexual couples.
+The now-defunct Traditionalist Mexican-American Catholic Church, an independent Catholic denomination devoted to the worship of Santa Muerte, recognized gay marriages and performed religious wedding ceremonies for homosexual couples.

+Santa Muerte has continued to see an increase in worship by members of the LGBTQ+ community throughout the United States and Mexico, where many have developed an identity with queerness in association with Santa Muerte, with rallies being held in Queens, New York.
+In 2022, during a Fall event in the Cambridge area held by queer students in order to offer different perspectives on affirming integration with queerness and religious identities, a pastor from the area made an appearance to show support of the rally and speak out on how he used to speak to churches and defend Christianity as not being opposed to queerness.

 Association with criminality

-In the Mexican and U.S. press, the cult of Santa Muerte is often associated with violence, criminality, and the illegal drug trade.
-She is a popular deity in prisons, both among inmates and staff, and shrines dedicated to her can be found in many cells.
+Santa Muerte's association with criminal activities and organizations has a long history throughout Mexico and the United States.
+Santa Muerte's resemblance to the Grim Reaper has generated controversy around whether she should be worshipped or frowned upon, with national Catholic Churches and dioceses having regarded the followers of Santa Muerte as devil-worshippers.
+Mexican authorities have linked Santa Muerte's devotees with prostitution, drugs, kidnappings, and homicides after shrines and figures of the death saint have been found by police in many incidents.
+In the Mexican and U.S. press, devotion to Santa Muerte is often associated with violent crimes, organized crime, kidnappings, extortions, prostitution, and the illegal drug trade.
+She is a popular religious figure in prisons, both among inmates and staff, and shrines dedicated to her can be found in many cells.

-Altars with images of Santa Muerte have been found in many drug houses in both Mexico and the United States.
-Among Santa Muerte's more famous devotees are kidnapper Daniel Arizmendi López, known as El Mochaorejas, and Gilberto García Mena, one of the bosses of the Gulf Cartel.
-In March 2012, the Sonora State Investigative Police announced that they had arrested eight people for murder for allegedly having performed a human sacrifice of a woman and two ten-year-old boys to Santa Muerte (see: Silvia Meraz).
+Altars with images of Santa Muerte have been found in many drug houses, both in Mexico and the United States.
+Among Santa Muerte's more infamous devotees are kidnapper Daniel Arizmendi López, known as El Mochaorejas, and Gilberto García Mena, one of the bosses of the Gulf Cartel.
+In March 2012, the Sonora State Investigative Police announced that they had arrested eight people for murder for allegedly having performed a human sacrifice of a woman and two ten-year-old boys to Santa Muerte.
+In 2025, shrines and altars dedicated to Santa Muerte were discovered in Iztapalapa when the Secretariat of Citizen Security and Attorney Office launched a search in the Colonia Renovacion and arrested three people who had doses of drugs and altars of the Santa Muerte.